 Lancôme’s animal testing policy is displayed on their website, although you do have to dig for it in the FAQ.
 Typically companies clearly answer the question “are your products tested on animals?”
 In this case, their animal testing policy is “hidden” under the question “What is Lancôme’s commitment to product safety?”
 Here’s a screenshot of the section, with their animal testing policy:

 Lancôme is a French luxury brand that mainly offers skincare, makeup, and fragrance.
 They were acquired by L’Oreal in 1964 and have been a subsidiary of the brand ever since.

 Lancôme is owned by L'Oréal, a company that tests on animals.
 Not only is Lancôme not cruelty-free but neither is their parent company.

-Yes, Lancôme is available for sale in stores in mainland China.
-This means that their products were likely tested on animals in mainland China.
+Yes, Lancôme is available for sale in countries with mandatory animal testing.
+This means that their products were likely tested on animals.